ShivamBhosale/100DaysOfCode/index.md

 ## Day 40 - Web Scrapping III
 I finished a basic web scrapping exercise by scrapping out jobs based on my preferences from a job hunting site and saved them in text files.

+## Day 41 - KNN II
+Back to Machine Learning, Performed KNN on a dataset a plotted to graph to predict accuracy at different values of K.